 In 186 – or a few years later – a badly documented rebellion broke out, usually called the Bellum desertorum.
 It was led by a deserter from the Roman army, one Maternus.
 Maternus gathered around him a group of comrades from the army and started to pillage the countryside.
 At first he was just a local brigand, but with success came wealth, and wealth led to more supporters joining his ranks.
 Ultimately, Maternus and his men were overrunning most of Gaul and the Iberian provinces, looting and burning the countryside and even attacking large cities.
 Commodus sent Pescennius Niger against the rebels, who soon realised they were outnumbered.

 Herodianus relates how Maternus and his followers now slipped into Italy and devised a plot to kill the emperor.
-The murder was supposed to take place during the annual procession in March in honour of Magna Mater.
+The murder was supposed to take place during the annual procession in March in honour of the goddess Magna Mater or Cybele.
 Maternus and his men were to disguise themselves as praetorian guardsmen, infiltrate the procession and then kill Commodus.
 The plan was betrayed to Commodus by some of Maternus’ comrades and the rebel leader was arrested and decapitated.
 The Bellum desertorum can arguably be considered historical (it is mentioned by Herodianus and the Historia Augusta), but whether Maternus really attempted to assassinate Commodus is up for debate.

 Plague and famine

 One of the most powerful men of the Empire was the emperor’s cubicularius (chamberlain), a Phrygian freedman named Marcus Aurelius Cleander.
 His power had been growing especially since the death of Perennis, the praetorian prefect who was executed in 185.
 Being a praetorian prefect was quite risky.
 If we are to believe the Historia Augusta, Perennis’ successor was a certain Niger, who held the position for just six hours.
 Another successor, Marcius Quartus, lasted just a little longer: five days.
 When yet another praetorian prefect, one Aebutianus, was killed somewhere between 186 and 188, Cleander became a praetorian prefect himself, reportedly one of three, but definitely holding a senior position.
 This makes it likely that he was also involved in the murder in 188 of Lucius Antistius Burrus, who had served as consul with Commodus in 181 (the two were brothers-in-law).

 Cleander was a wealthy man, notorious for selling provincial commands to the highest bidders and enrolling freedman into the Senate and making them patricians.
 In 189, in large part due to Cleander’s efforts, there were 25 (!) consuls.
 One of the suffect consuls was reportedly Septimius Severus, a former legate in Gaul and future emperor.
 The source for this claim is Cassius Dio, who also writes that: